iBaa/PlexConnect/update/OSX/readme.txt

 Optional:

-If you want to have this app automaticallu update during every boot of your system just add the updater app to your login items.
+If you want to have this app automatically update during every boot of your system just add the updater app to your login items.